Lentils And Rice Recipe (Instant Pot Recipe)

 Finally, add in the broth and stir well.

 Press the OFF button on your IP.
-Put your lid on and close the vent to the sealing position, and then press the manual button.
+Put your lid on, close the vent to the sealing position, and then press the manual button.
 Adjust time to 24 minutes on high pressure.

 The finished Instant Pot Lentils And Rice, just finished.